statisticalbiotechnology/alignviz/README.md

 Each build gets a unique UTC timestamp tag, e.g. `20260820-160621`, alongside `latest`; the exact tag to deploy is printed in the workflow run summary.

-The package needs to be public for Serve to pull it: repository → Packages → `alignviz` → Package settings → Change visibility → Public.
+Serve needs to be able to pull the package anonymously.
+Check under repository → Packages → `alignviz` → Package settings that visibility is Public, and keep it that way — Serve re-fetches the image at regular intervals.

 To deploy or update the app, create/edit a Streamlit app at [serve.scilifelab.se](https://serve.scilifelab.se) with port `8501` and the